The True Story of Ah Q: Chapter 5: The Problem of Livelihood

-After the Zhao family fiasco, Ah Q notices unusualness when walking through the streets of Weichuang.
-Women have become shy and take refuge indoors while wine shops refused service to him.
+After the Zhao family fiasco, Ah Q notices unusualness when walking through the streets of Weizhuang.
+Women have become shy and take refuge indoors, while wine shops refuse service to him.
 What worries him is the fact that no household wants to hire him anymore, cutting Ah Q off from any source of income to support his livelihood.
-Shunned from regular employer's houses, Ah Q finds Young D, a weak beggar of lower status than Ah Q, to have taken Ah Q's odd jobs.
+Shunned from regular employers’ houses, Ah Q finds Young D, a weak beggar of lower status than Ah Q, has taken Ah Q's odd jobs.
 To the delight of onlookers, the enraged Ah Q rushes to fight Young D which ends in a tie.

 Almost starving, Ah Q returns to the streets and comes across the Convent of Quiet Self-improvement, finding a field containing a patch of turnips.
 Ah Q decides to steal the turnips until a nun notices him and lets loose her black dog on him.
 Ah Q runs and is able to escape with some turnips.

 Chapter 6: From Restoration to Decline

-Ah Q does not come back to Weichuang until after the Moon Festival.The custom in Weichuang is "that when there seem[s] to be something unusual about anyone, he should be treated with respect rather than insolence."
+Ah Q does not come back to Weizhuang until after the Moon Festival.
+The custom in Weizhuang is "that when there seem[s] to be something unusual about anyone, he should be treated with respect rather than insolence."
 According to him, he had been a servant for a successful provincial candidate.
 Later on, everyone wants to get their hands on Ah Q's silk shirts only to find out that he has run out of them and had been a petty thief.

-Chapter 7 The Revolution & Chapter 8 Barred From the Revolution
+Chapter 7: The Revolution and Chapter 8: Barred From the Revolution

 One day, the news of the Xinhai Revolution comes.
 The landlord families become the revolutionaries to maintain their power.
 When Ah Q realizes that everyone fears the revolutionaries, he decides to be one of them and imagines exploiting rich families in town and ruling over the locals.
 A group of self-claimed revolutionaries rob the houses of the locals and rich families, and Ah Q is never called to join them.
 When Ah Q approaches the landlord rebels to express that he wants to join the rebels, he is refused from joining the rebellion.
 Ah Q becomes bitter that he cannot share the robbed goods and the prestige they enjoy.

 Chapter 9: The Grand Finale

-After the Zhao family is robbed, Ah Q is dragged into town in the middle of the night, being carried to a yamen where he is pushed into a room.
+After the Chao family is robbed, Ah Q is dragged into town in the middle of the night, being carried to a yamen where he is pushed into a room.
 Keeping with his happy-go-lucky nature, the narrator says "although Ah Q was feeling rather uneasy, he was by no means too depressed."
 In the end, Ah Q is executed with his cries of "Help, help!" never actually being said.
-Even before his death, he still preserves his self-absorbed and petty personality; he tries and fails to make his execution more impressive by reciting verses from some Chinese operas, but fails to find the right words.
+Even before his death, he still preserves his self-absorbed and petty personality; he tries to make his execution more impressive by reciting verses from some Chinese operas, but fails to find the right words.